spring-projects/spring-batch/CONTRIBUTING.md

 Not sure what a *pull request* is, or how to submit one?
 Take a look at GitHub's excellent [help documentation][] first.

-## Search JIRA first; create an issue if necessary
+## Search Github issues first; create an issue if necessary

 Is there already an issue that addresses your concern?
-Do a bit of searching in our [JIRA issue tracker][] to see if you can find something similar.
+Do a bit of searching in [Github issues][] to see if you can find something similar.
 If not, please create a new issue before submitting a pull request unless the change is truly trivial, e.g. typo fixes, removing compiler warnings, etc.

 ## Sign the contributor license agreement